dna-seq/just-dna-seq/docs/source/working_with_info.rst

 LongevityMap Annotator
 ----------------------

+LongevityMap ID - ID(s) of the variant in LongevityMap.

+Significance - could be: significant, non-significant, or conflicted.

+Source Population - population the data were obtained on, e. g.
+Danish or American (Caucasian).

 dbSNP id - ID of the variant in dbSNP.

-Associated Genes -
+Associated Genes - genes associated with the variant.

-PubMed ID -
+PubMed ID - ID of the variant in PubMed.

-Info -
+Info - additional information

-Description -
+Description - detailed description of the research.

-allele -
+allele - allele associated with the variant.

-state -
+state - state of the variant.

-zygosity -
+zygosity - zygosity of the variant vs OV.

-weight -
+weight - weight of the variant.

-priority -
+priority - priority of the variant.

 VCF Info